erikerlandson/erikerlandson.github.com/source/_posts/2015-09-26-a-library-of-binary-tree-algorithms-as-mixable-scala-traits.markdown

 <a name="overview"></a>
 #####Library Overview
-The source files containing the code discussed in the remainder of this post are available [here](https://github.com/erikerlandson/silex/tree/blog/rbtraits/src/main/scala/com/redhat/et/silex/maps), and the unit testing files are [here](https://github.com/erikerlandson/silex/tree/blog/rbtraits/src/test/scala/com/redhat/et/silex/maps).
-At the time of this post the tree algorithm trait system is a [PR against the silex project](https://github.com/willb/silex/pull/35).

 The library consists broadly of 3 kinds of traits:

 * tree node traits -- implement core tree support for some functionality